OptimFinance/odao-proposals/0001-LongLiveTheODAO/0001-LongLiveTheODAO.md

 2. Second Swap Phase -an allotment of OPTIM is available in exchange for Optim Bond Tokens
 3. Settlement Phase - all orders are settled, demand between phases is balanced, and participants' OPTIM and any excess funds are sent.

+Any available unclaimed OPTIM from the second swap phase will be allocated to the pool of available OPTIM for first swap phase participants.
+If the first swap phase is oversubscribed, any excess second phase OPTIM will be automatically added to fulfill orders placed during the first phase.
+It will be distributed on the same pro-rata basis as a participant’s percentage of the total order pool

 ### First Swap Phase

 The first swap phase allows participants to exchange ADA for OPTIM tokens